GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

 1. [Select or create a Google Cloud project](https://console.cloud.google.com/projectselector2/home/dashboard).
 1. [Enable billing for your project](https://support.google.com/cloud/answer/6293499#enable-billing).
 1. [Enable the Compute Engine, Cloud SQL, and Cloud Spanner APIs](https://console.cloud.google.com/flows/enableapi?apiid=compute.googleapis.com,spanner.googleapis.com,sqladmin.googleapis.com).
-1. In the Cloud Console, activate [Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell#launching_from_the_console), which provides an interactive shell that includes the `gcloud` command-line interface.
-You use Cloud Shell to run the commands in this tutorial.
+1. In the Cloud Console, activate [Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell#launching_from_the_console).

+    Cloud Shell provides an interactive shell that includes the `gcloud` command-line interface, which you use to run the commands in this tutorial.

 When you finish this tutorial, you can avoid continued billing by deleting the resources that you created.
 For details, see the "Cleaning up" section at the end of this tutorial.